lorenjohnson/lorenjohnson_hugo/content/20230101-digital-alchemy/index.md

 Ultimately the goal is to generate artefacts which effectively honour my past experience while presenting me with with new perspective on those experiences which aid me in integrating them.
 Through rendering a series of video montages and then watching them as if one movie, encourages default mode network activation and memory reconsolidation.

 In experience of the results so far I have in fact palpable emotional shifts in my relationship to some particularly overwhelming past experiences.
-However, this is all preliminary and the project so far has left me with a lot more to explore.

-I intend to continue my research in this area.
+However, this is all preliminary, and this project is so far leaving me with a lot more to explore and think about.
+I will to continue my research in this area.

 ## An example of one method used